-- 1. Switch off the ignition in both vehicles.. - 2.
-Open the battery cover in the engine compartment if the battery has a cover.. - 3.
-Attach one end of the red jumper cable to the positive terminal (+) of the dead battery: $(1) \Rightarrow \triangle$.
-4. Attach the other end of the red jumper cable to the positive terminal (+) of the good battery - (booster battery): (2). - 5.
-Attach one end of the black jumper cable to the negative terminal (-) of the booster battery: (2). - 6.
-Attach the other end of the black jumper cable (3) to a bare metal part of the vehicle with the dead battery.
+- 1. Switch off the ignition in both vehicles . - 2.
+Open the battery cover in the engine compartment if the battery has a cover . - 4.
+Attach the other end of the red jumper cable to the positive terminal (+) of the good battery (booster battery): (2). - 5.
+Attach one end of the black jumper cable to the negative terminal (-) of the booster battery: (2).

+3. Attach one end of the red jumper cable to the positive terminal (+) of the dead battery: $(1) \Rightarrow \triangle$.

+- 6. Attach the other end of the black jumper cable (3) to a bare metal part of the vehicle with the dead battery.
 This part should be connected directly to the engine block.
-You may also attach the cable to the engine block itself or to the towing eye installed on the front of the vehicle..
-Attach the clamp to a point that is as far away as possible from the dead battery $(1) \Rightarrow \triangle$. - 7.
+You may also attach the cable to the engine block itself or to the towing eye installed on the front of the vehicle.
+Attach the clamp to a point that is as far away as possible from the dead battery (1) \Rightarrow . - 7.
 Route the jumper cables so that they cannot get caught in any moving parts in the engine compartment of either vehicle.